estandengrant/estandengrant/README.md

 For reasons related to confidentiality and compliance/ legal restrictions, I am unable to share copies of my professional work.
 Therefore, I have complied this Github page containing several small work samples relating to Machine Learning, Deep Learning & general computing projects / pipelines.

 ### Repositories: 📂
-- CovNet _Classifier: Construction of Convelutional Neural Network designed to process and classify image data.
+- #CovNet _Classifier#: Construction of Convelutional Neural Network designed to process and classify image data.
 Data provided by Microsoft in connection to their CAPTCHA authentication process.
 - KNN_Algorithm: Development of K-Nearest Neighbour algorithm from first principles to solve multiclass classification problems - Model tested against well-known Iris dataset.
 - Neural_Network_Utilities: Python module containing classes and utilities needed to construct a Neural Network from first principles - Includes Node and layer construction as well as utilities for forward propagation and cost calculation.
 - Support_Vector_Machine_From_Scratch: Development of Support Vector Machine (SVM) from first principles - Tested against SKLearns SVM model.